biz-dev-ops/business-reference-architecture-component/README.md

-# Business reference component for [md-docs](https://github.com/biz-dev-ops/md-docs-cli)
+# Business reference archirecture for [md-docs](https://github.com/biz-dev-ops/md-docs-cli)

 HTML5 web component which renders a business reference architecture.

 ## Usage

-- Add `business-reference-component.js` to the webpage
+- Add `business-reference-archirecture.js` to the webpage
-- Add the `<business-reference-component></business-reference-component>` to the page
+- Add the `<business-reference-archirecture></business-reference-archirecture>` to the page

 ## Attributes